Co-author: Dhayana Sena

 Quick tips on negotiating with the bank

 Here are four quick tips on how you can get the upper hand in negotiations:

 - Keep the end goal in mind

 There is a range of tailored ways to borrow money, if you meet certain requirements for specialist lenders.
 For example, New Zealanders with physical disabilities can apply for Paraloans.
 There may also be local mayoral and other benevolent funds willing to lend at less than commercial rates.
 Local Budget Advice Centres have information about these.

 Maybe borrow money against the house

-Either way, get personal financial advice before you make a decision.
+Either way, get personal financial advice and compare personal loan options before you make a decision.